-As explained above, the proposed action is likely to result in the mortality of no more than 1 Atlantic sturgeon.
-This estimate applies if a hopper or cutterhead dredge is used.
-We expect that the Atlantic sturgeon killed will be a subadult.
-No mortality of any adults is anticipated.
+As explained above, the proposed action is likely to result in the mortality of a total of 16 Atlantic sturgeon from the Gulf of Maine, New York Bight, Chesapeake Bay and South Atlantic DPSs through 2064.
+We expect that there will be no more than one mortality per year and that all mortalities will be subadults.
 All other effects to Atlantic sturgeon, including effects to habitat and prey due to dredging and dredge disposal, will be insignificant and discountable.